pawsnewengland/paws-hugo/content/adopt-docs/process.md

 After you've been accepted, your dog's foster parent will coordinate with you to get your new pack member home.

 Sometimes our dogs are still being fostered with one of our volunteers in South.
 We partner with a few wonderful pet transportation services.
-[Click here to learn more.](/adopt/transportation/)

 _**PAWS charges a fee---much smaller than you'd pay if you purchased a dog---for all of our adoptions.** This helps offset the cost of rescue and rehabilitation, and allows us to save more lives._